cmaneu/xaml-coding-guidelines/README.md

 You can also add a code sample with violation, and a code sample with violation fixed.

+### Want to translate the XAML coding guidelines in another language ?

+Sure !
+Please create an issue, and we can discuss how we can work on creating multilingual version of these guidelines.

 ## Guidelines principles

 - **Be easy to follow**: Each rule must be explained as simple as possible.
 Any developer on his/her 1st day with Xaml must be able to follow these rules,